Crumb return with two new singles 'BNR' and 'Balloon' | NME

 Ramani added that ‘Balloon’ was about a “a girl that dances so fast in the club that her head falls off”.

 Crumb are yet to announce whether these new tracks will appear on a forthcoming album or EP to follow up ‘Jinx’.
-Speaking to NME last year, Ramani said their debut was influenced by months of constant touring.
+Speaking to NME in 2019, Ramani said their debut was influenced by months of constant touring.

 “A lot of the experiences of being together on the road and that extreme versus being back in New York and not having a job have definitely made their way into the album,” she said.